-No. Recommendation Risks Agreed Action 12(N The review of the policy and procedure is an opportunity for officers and Members to assess, agree and approve the enforcement communication arrangements.
+No. Recommendation Risks Agreed Action 12(M) The review of the policy and procedure is an opportunity for officers and Members to assess, agree and approve the enforcement communication arrangements.
 The communication arrangements should be governed by the required service levels and legal constraints.
 These should be able to be performance tracked, monitored, and reported, and meet the expectations and requirements of the complainant, the complaint location owner, occupier or person responsible, and Members, whilst maintaining required complainant confidentially.
 Communication requirements are unclear and not monitored and therefore do not support and aid the effective delivery of the service.
-The service acknowled of this recommendation intends to address this communications experevised Enforcement Procedure.
-Additional required for Members themselves the comple progressed in the form published on the Memoral The implementation of on the date that the repolicy and Procedure Resources being available this are dependent on Recommendations 5 and 200 and 2 n.
-The service s by setting out the ctations in the Policy and guidance may be who are not ainant; this will be n of a note and bers' Hub.
-If this is dependent vised Enforcement is adopted.
+The service acknowled of this recommendatio intends to address this communications exper revised Enforcement F Procedure.
+Additional required for Members themselves the compla progressed in the form published on the Mem The implementation of on the date that the re Policy and Procedure Resources being avail this are dependent on Recommendations 5 a on.
+The service s by setting out the ctations in the Policy and I guidance may be who are not ainant; this will be n of a note and bers' Hub.
+I this is dependent vised Enforcement is adopted.
 Person Responsible Due Date Head of Development Management 31 st October 2022